-- Possession and consumption of alcohol is limited to persons of legal age and is confined to specific locations and/or events. - Events where alcohol is served, shall be managed through MCLA Dining Services or other approved and appropriately licensed vendors. - Resident students who are of legal age will observe all laws, policies, and regulations controlling the possession, use or distribution of alcohol within residence areas.
+- Possession and consumption of alcohol is limited to persons of legal age and is confined to specific locations and/or events. - Events where alcohol is served, shall be managed through Campus Dining Services or other approved and appropriately licensed vendors. - Resident students who are of legal age will observe all laws, policies, and regulations controlling the possession, use or distribution of alcohol within residence areas.
 Students should refer to the policies related to Alcohol and Drugs in the Community Standards and the Guidelines for Community Living for these regulations.

-Underage Alcohol Misconduct

-No person under 21 years of age may possess, use, be under the influence, transport, or be in the presence of alcohol, except as permitted by law or campus policies.
+Underage Alcohol Misconduct - No person under 21 years of age may possess, use, be under the influence, transport, or be in the presence of alcohol, except as permitted by law or campus policies.

-Regardless of Age

-Students who are of legal drinking age may possess alcoholic beverages in specific residence areas and at certain times and places on Campus such as specifically designated social events.
-Students of legal age who choose to possess and consume alcohol must do so responsibly.
+Regardless of Age - Those students who are of legal drinking age may possess alcoholic beverages in specific residence areas and at certain times and places on Campus such as specifically designated social events.
+Students of legal age who choose to possess and use alcohol must do so responsibly.
 Students who are 21 years of age may not consume, possess or otherwise use alcohol when a minor is present.
 Conversely, minors may not be present when/where there is alcohol present unless specifically approved.
 This standard applies both on and off Campus

-Alcohol Dispensing Container

-At no time are students allowed to possess on Campus (regardless of content) kegs, half kegs, or similar "common" containers of beer such as "beer balls" and/or alcohol abuse apparatus such as funnels, beer pong or Beirut set ups this includes any rapid consumption apparatus.
+Alcohol Dispensing Container - At no time are students allowed to possess on Campus (regardless of content) kegs, half kegs, or similar "common" containers of beer such as "beer balls" and/or alcohol abuse apparatus such as funnels, beer pong or Beirut set ups this includes any rapid consumption apparatus.

-Distribution or Sale of Alcohol

-The manufacture, distribution, dispensing or sale of, or the attempted manufacture, distribution, or dispensing of alcohol, in all forms, except as expressly permitted by law.
+Distribution or Sale of Alcohol - The manufacture, distribution, dispensing or sale of, or the attempted manufacture, distribution, or dispensing of alcohol, in all forms, except as expressly permitted by law.
 Facilitating access to alcohol to any person under 21 years of age is also prohibited.

-Serving, distributing, obtaining alcohol for, or allowing consumption by, an individual under 21 years of age
+Serving, distributing, or obtaining alcohol for, or allowing consumption by, any individual who is under 21 years of age.
 Unauthorized manufacture, distribution, dispensing, or sale of alcohol, or attempts to commit the same.
 Use of an alcohol container (including, but not limited to empty beer cans or bottles, etc.) as a room decoration, vase, or storage item.

-Drinking games and drinking game paraphernalia used to assist the user in ingesting alcohol at a fast rate are a violation of this policy
+Drinking games and paraphernalia used to administer drinking games or assist the user in ingesting alcohol at a fast rate are a violation of this policy.
 This includes, but is not limited to, funnels and beer pong.
 Such paraphernalia may not be maintained on College property and will be confiscated if discovered.

-Public intoxication, either on campus or off campus
+Public intoxication, either on campus or off campus.
 Consumption of alcoholic beverages, or possession of an open container of alcohol, in an area not authorized by College officials.
 Operation of a vehicle which contains alcohol, by a student under the age of 21, regardless of the age of any passenger.
 Operation of a vehicle under the influence of alcohol on campus or off-campus.
 Use of alcoholic beverages to render another person physically or emotionally incapacitated.

-Violation 1st Offense 2nd Offense 3rd Offense Alcohol Violation: Written Warning Online Education Module Probation (2 Semesters) Online Education Module Counseling Assessment Suspension (1 semester) Drug or Drug Paraphernalia Written Warning Online Education Module Fee: \$100 Probation (2 Semesters) Online Education Module Counseling Assessment Fee: \$250 Suspension (1 semester) Drug Distribution or Sale Suspension (1 year) Expulsion Alcohol or Drug Transport - Suspension (2 semesters)
+Violation 1st Offense 2nd Offense 3rd Offense Alcohol Violation: Written Warning Online Education Module Probation (2 Semesters) Online Education Module Counseling Assessment Suspension (1 semester) Drug or Drug Paraphernalia Written Warning Online Education Module Fee: \$100 Probation (2 Semesters) Online Education Module Counseling Assessment Fee: \$250 Suspension (1 semester) Drug Distribution or Sale Suspension (1 year) Explusion Alcohol or Drug Transport Probation (2 Semesters) Online Education Module Counseling Assessment Suspension from Housing(if resident) (1 semester) or Banned from Housing(if commuter) (1 semester) Parental Notification Suspension (2 semesters)